greenboxal/doggohub/doc/ci/examples/deployment/README.md

 2. `HEROKU_PRODUCTION_API_KEY` - Heroku API key used to deploy production app.

 ### Storing API keys
-In GitLab CI 7.12 a new feature was introduced: Secure Variables.
+In DoggoHub CI 7.12 a new feature was introduced: Secure Variables.
 Secure Variables can added by going to `Project > Variables > Add Variable`.
-**This feature requires `gitlab-runner` with version equal or greater than 0.4.0.**
+**This feature requires `doggohub-runner` with version equal or greater than 0.4.0.**
 The variables that are defined in the project settings are sent along with the build script to the runner.
 The secure variables are stored out of the repository.
-Never store secrets in your projects' .gitlab-ci.yml.
+Never store secrets in your projects' .doggohub-ci.yml.
 It is also important that secret's value is hidden in the build log.

 You access added variable by prefixing it's name with `$` (on non-Windows runners) or `%` (for Windows Batch runners):